 Dogs are at their happiest on beaches – whether it’s chasing after balls, splashing in the sea or racing across the sand.
-We’ve sniffed out ten of the best dog-friendly beaches across the UK, perfect for you and your best furry friend to explore, as well as some wonderful nearby dog-friendly places to stay – some with exclusive PetsPyjamas offers you won’t find anywhere else.
-What better way to enjoy a truly special summer petaway with your pooch!
+We’ve sniffed out ten of the very best dog-friendly beaches across the UK – some are even dog-friendly year round!
+You and your furry plus one will love these gorgeous beaches and what’s more, we at PetsPyjamas have wonderful dog-friendly places on the beach or close by – some with exclusive PetsPyjamas offers you won’t find anywhere else.

 This small, remote dog-friendly beach is a genuine rural idyll and one of the prettiest in Devon.
 Soar Mill Cove is surrounded by dramatic rocks and cliffs and the craggy heath of Bolt Head.
 To the back of the cove are the gentle, rolling green hills of the South Hams.
 When the tide recedes a small area of pristine, golden sand is exposed.
 It’s totally dog-friendly, all year round.